Skip to Main Content

 Materials Gift Policy

 The University Libraries welcomes and appreciates receiving gifts of materials or monetary funds.
 (See Monetary Gift Procedure appended to this general policy) Rare books, scholarly works, or works on out-of-the way or little known topics are often a good fit for the library.
 New books and replacements for items missing from our shelves are also welcomed.
-Donated items will be added to the collection when they are consistent with the teaching and research needs of the University, as reflected in the Library Collection Development Policy and the policies of designated special collections.
-All gifts to the Libraries are made with the understanding that The University Libraries receives and accepts them on behalf of the Friends of the University Library or as the Friends of Association of the History of American Psychology (AHAP) and reserves the right to determine disposition of such gifts.
+Donated items will be added to the collection when they are consistent with the teaching and research needs of the University.
+All gifts to University Libraries are made with the understanding that UL reserves the right to determine disposition of such gifts.

-The gift process consists of five distinct stages: initial acceptance, acknowledgement, selection by subject bibliographers, storage, and processing by the Acquisitions and Cataloging departments or disposal.
+The gift process consists of five distinct stages: initial acceptance, acknowledgement, selection, storage, and processing (by the Acquisitions and Cataloging departments) or disposal.

-The Libraries’ Collection Management Department accepts gifts and has subject bibliographers review them for possible addition to the collections.
-Gifts to be added to the collections are sent to the Acquisitions Department just as purchases are.
-The collection may be referred to other libraries.
-Processing of the gift back file occurs when time permits in the technical services departments.
+The Technical Services Department accepts gifts and reviews them for possible addition to the collections.
+Gifts to be added to the collections are sent to the Acquisitions Department.
+Processing of gifts occur when staff time permits.

 I. Acceptance of Gifts

-The Collection Management Department receives and screens calls determining the appropriateness of the proposed gift.
-When it seems advisable, the appropriate subject bibliographer or collection specialist can decide whether to make a personal visit to the donor to review the gift material.
-These gifts will always be delegated to subject bibliographers or collection specialists for final decision.
-In general, we do not transport gift materials to the library due to staffing limitations and ownership of a vehicle for such purposes.
+The Technical Services Department receives and screens gift inquiries to determine the appropriateness of a proposed gift.
+The Collections Librarian or appropriate collection specialist can decide whether to make a personal visit to the donor to review the gift material.
+These gifts will always be delegated to the Collections Librarian or collection specialist for final decision.
+Due to staffing limitations, we do not transport gift materials to the library on behalf of patrons.
 Once gifts enter the processing workflow, the library can no longer accommodate an appraisal.
 Arrangements for appraisals for tax deductions need to be made by the donor prior to delivery of the materials to the library.
 The library does not do appraisals and does not make lists of materials received for the donor.

 Gift Valuation